Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like list_candidate_sources or other get tools.
-The description does not provide context for deciding between similar operations.
+No guidance is provided on when to use this tool versus alternatives such as 'list_candidate_sources' for multiple sources or 'create_candidate_source' if it existed.
+The description lacks context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.